-Our Estates Strategy incorporates the interrelationship with utilising Information Technology to drive agile working and focusing on driving better estate utilisation, patient accessibility, improved home life balance and therefore a reduction in our carbon footprint and sustainability.
-Our focus is to have less estate of higher quality that has a lower environmental impact, is focused on necessary valuing necessary physical interventions for healthcare and is a great place to visit and work.
+Our Estates Strategy will continue to explore benefits derived from the interrelationship with technology to drive new ways of working as well as an agile workforce.
+This in turn allows the Trust to develop and deliver better estate utilisation, patient accessibility, improved home life balance and therefore a reduction in our carbon footprint supporting the delivery of a sustainable service into the future.
+Our focus is to have less estate of higher quality that has a lower environmental impact, is focused on valuing necessary physical interventions for healthcare and demonstrate that we have great places to work in locations we love to visit.